fguiet/gnss-rtk/documentation/building_rtkbase.md

   * [ZED-F9P module](https://www.u-blox.com/en/product/zed-f9p-module)
   * [DA910 multi-band GNSS Antenna](https://store-drotek.com/910-da-910-multiband-gnss-antenna.html)

+## Setting up the SimpleRTK2B-F9P

+* Flash the SimpleRTK2B-F9P with the last firmware (See [README.md](../README.md))

+* Plug in your SimpleRTK2B-FT9 on your Raspberry

+* Install the RTK base sotfware (see below)

+  * See Point 8 below it will configure some stuff for us

+* Nothing more should be configured...

 ## Installation

 Most of what is described below are taken from : <https://github.com/Stefal/rtkbase>